 Dear Home Community Church Family,

-What a blessing to be able to come together to worship on July 4th weekend!
-We are excited to share, that as of this writing, Worship Services in the Church Sanctuary will be held on Sunday, July 5th.
+What a blessing it is to be able to come together to worship!
+We are excited to share, that as of this writing, Worship Services in the Church Sanctuary will be held on Sunday monrings.
 There will be three services.
 First Service will be 9AM to 10AM.
 Second Service will be 10:30AM to 11:30AM.
 The Spanish Language Service will be Noon to 1PM.